nlharri/DockerCheatSheet/README.md

   * API server: all the administrative tasks are performed via the API server.
 (Receives REST commands, executes them and stores the resulting state in the distrubuted key-value store.)
   * Scheduler: Schedules the work, has the resource usage info for each worker node.
 Takes into account QoS requirements, data locality, etc.
   * Controller manager: manages non-terminating control loops so that the current state of the objects should be the same as the desired state.
 (Watches state of the objects through the API server.)
-  * distributed key-value store, eg. `etcd`: Stores cluster state, configuration details, subnets, ConfigMaps, Secrets, etc.
+  * distributed key-value store, eg. `etcd`: Stores cluster state, configuration details, subnets, ConfigMaps, Secrets, etc. `etcd` is a distributed key-value store based on Raft Consensus Algorithm.
 * Worker nodes:
   * Container runtime: runs and manages container's lifecycle.
 Examples: `containerd`, `rkt`, `lxd`.
 Docker is not a container runtime, but a platform which uses `containerd` as a container runtime.
     * Services: group `Pods` and load balances
       * Pods: scheduling unit in Kubernetes.
 A logical collection of one or more containers which are always scheduled together.
         * Containers
   * `kubelet`: an agent running on the worker nodes and communicating with the master node.
 It receives Pod definitions through the API server and runs the containers of the Pod.
-Connects to the container runtime using the `Container Runtime Interface (CRI)`.
-The `kubelet` is a grpc client and the `CRI shim` is a grpc server.
+Connects to the container runtime using the **Container Runtime Interface (CRI)**.
+The `kubelet` is a grpc client and the **CRI shim** is a grpc server.
   * `kube-proxy`: listen to API server, sets up routes from/to services.
 Exposes the services to the external world.

-`etcd`: distributed key-value store based on Raft Consensus Algorithm.

-Container Runtime Interface (CRI):
+**Container Runtime Interface (CRI)**:
 * protocol bufferes
 * gRPC API
 * libraries

-Services implemented by CRI:
+Services implemented by **CRI**:
 * `ImageService`: image-related operations
 * `RuntimeService`: Pod and container-related operations

-`CRI shims`:
+**CRI shims**:
 * `dockershim`
 * `cri-containerd`
 * `CRI-O`

+Installation types of Kubernetes:
+* All-in-one single node
+* Single-node etcd, single-master, multi-worker
+* Single-node etcd, multi-master, multi-worker
+* Multi-node etcd, multi-master, multi-worker

+Other aspects of installation type:
+* place of installation
+  * localhost
+    * `minikube` (preferred way for all-on-one)
+    * Ubuntu on `LXD`
+  * on-premise virtual machines
+    * virtual machine created with vagrant
+    * virtual machine created with KVM
+  * on-premise bare metal (automated installation tools: `ansible`, `kubeadbm`)
+    * RHEL
+    * CoreOS
+    * CentOS
+    * Fedora
+    * Ubuntu
+    * etc.
+  * cloud (private or public cloud)
+    * hosted solutions
+    * turnkey cloud solutions
+    * bare metal
+* Operating system
+  * RHEL
+  * CoreOS
+  * CentOS
+  * etc.
+* Networking solution
+* Further aspects to consider

+Kubernetes installation tools:
+* `kubeadm`
+* KubeSpray (Kargo)
+* Kops